ocsigen/ts2ocaml/docs/js_of_ocaml.md

 ```

 If `--provide` or `--full` is used for `foo.d.ts` and `--consume` or `--full` is used for `bar.d.ts`,
-you will be able to safely cast `Bar.Export.B.t` to `Foo.Export.A.t`:
+you will be able to safely cast `Bar.Export.B.t` to `Foo.Export.A.t`.
 Otherwise, you will have to use `Bar.Export.B.cast`.

 ```ocaml